orcasound/seastats-api-cloudflare/README.md

 - Use a validation library such as JOI instead of custom code
 - Provide resampled versions of images suitable for user's screen
 - Make use of Cloudflare's cache API to set a TTL on requests that don't include an API key
-  - This should allow near-instantaneous subsequent JSON responses and faster image loading
+  - This should allow near-instantaneous subsequent JSON responses and faster image and audio loading
 - Better password-protection solution for organisation data
   - This currently is only a rudimentary implementation and potentially insecure.